-The bias supply is single phase full wave circuit using silicon rectifiers.
-Grid bias between 0 and -100 volts is supplied to the control grid.
-The bias control is mounted on the front panel.
+The PA bias supply is a single phase full wave bridge circuit using silicon rectifiers.
+Grid bias between 90 to 175 volts is supplied to the PA control grid.
+The bleeder resistor across the supply, R41, will also provide additional bias voltage if the PA grid current due to RF drive causes grid current to flow about 40 ma with 160 volts fixed bias.
+R39 is the bias adjust control.